DeMONLab-BioFINDER/karlsson_synthetic_taupet/README.md

 Note that voxel-wise standardization of MRI (z-scoring) within brain and background set to 0 is integrated within the training and evaluation functions of this repo, so not needed to do beforehand.

 **Blood biomarker**
-For the blood biomarker plasma p-tau217, it was measured with Eli Lilly immunoassays on a Meso Scale Discovery.
+For the blood biomarker plasma p-tau217, it was measured with Eli Lilly immunoassays on a Meso Scale Discovery platform.
 Either use this assay or bridge the values  for best performance.

 ## Dependencies